 Drying Hydrangea Blooms

-Step One: To ensure your dried blooms will have lasting color, cut fresh blooms when there is still some color remaining.
+Step One: To ensure your dried blooms have lasting color, cut fresh blooms when there is still some color remaining.

 Step Two: Remove leaves and put stem in a vase with an inch or two of water.
 Place in a cool area, away from direct sunlight.